An uplifting setting. An unrivalled mix of learning and culture.

 - Strong links with academic departments at Oxford University; excellent opportunities for extending knowledge and interests beyond the curriculum.

-- Compact, easy-to-navigate city; 5 minutes by bus or bicycle from St Edward’s.
+- Compact, easy-to-navigate city; 5 minutes by bus or 10 by bicycle from St Edward’s.

 - St Edward’s pupils enjoy being part of a city.
 The School supports many local organisations (ORFC, Wolvercote Cricket and Hinksey Sculling, among others) and pupils energetically support local charities and institutions through fundraising and hands-on volunteering.